 5. Make sure you get every tax break you qualify for

-With many tax credits reverting to pre-pandemic limits or being discontinued altogether for the 2022 tax year, refunds might be smaller than the last time you filed.
-So it’s especially important to take the time to be sure you’re getting every credit and deduction that applies to your situation.
+Don’t leave money on the table.
+It’s especially important to take the time to be sure you’re getting every credit and deduction that applies to your situation.

 Not sure what credits or deductions you qualify for?
 Visit the IRS website to see if there are any you’ve missed before filing.